 – that documents should be distributed to all Member States of ITU and to Radiocommunication Sector Members wishing to participate in the CPM, taking into account Resolution 167 (Guadalajara, 2010) of the Plenipotentiary Conference;

-– that the terms of reference of CPM should include the updating, rationalization, presentation and discussion of material from Radiocommunication Study Groups and the Special Committee, together with consideration of new material submitted to it, including contributions on the review of existing WRC Resolutions, Recommendations and contributions, if available, by Member States with contributions concerning the Agenda for the next and subsequent WRCs.
+– that the terms of reference of CPM should include the updating, rationalization, presentation and discussion of material from Radiocommunication Study Groups, together with consideration of new material submitted to it, including contributions on the review of existing WRC Resolutions, Recommendations and contributions, if available, by Member States with contributions concerning the Agenda for the next and subsequent WRCs.
 These contributions should be included in an Annex to the CPM Report for information only;

 2 that the scope of CPM shall be to prepare a consolidated report to be used in support of the work for World Radiocommunication Conferences, based on:

-– contributions from administrations, the Special Committee, the Radiocommunication Study Groups (see also No. 156 of the Convention) and other sources (see Article 19 of the Convention) concerning the regulatory, technical, operational and procedural matters to be considered by such conferences;
+– contributions from administrations, the Radiocommunication Study Groups (see also No. 156 of the Convention) and other sources (see Article 19 of the Convention) concerning the regulatory, technical, operational and procedural matters to be considered by such conferences;

 – the inclusion, to the extent possible, of reconciled differences in approaches as contained in the source material, or, in the case where the approaches cannot be reconciled, the inclusion of the differing views and their justification;